Skip to main content

 SUBMIT APPLICATION

-Applications are due on Friday, January 27 at 11:59 PM.
+Applications are due on Friday, January 26 at 11:59 PM.
 Applicants will be notified the week of February 6 as to whether they will be invited to attend a second-round interview, which will occur in late February.

 Returning mentors will submit a request form via Qualtrics.
-They will receive the link to the request form via email on Monday, January 9.
+They will receive the link to the request form via email on Monday, January 8.

-Requests to return to the program are due on Friday, January 27 at 11:59 PM.
-Returners will be notified on Friday, February 3 as to whether they will be invited to return to the program.
+Requests to return to the program are due on Friday, January 26 at 11:59 PM.
+Returners will be notified on Friday, February 2 as to whether they will be invited to return to the program.

 What is the Honors Mentor Program?

 The mission of the Honors Mentor Program is two-fold.
-First, the program provides peer mentorship to Honors students enrolled in the first-year Honors seminar HONR 19901: The Evolution of Ideas.
-Peer mentors serve these students by coaching them on how to work effectively in teams and how to successfully complete interdisciplinary projects.
-Peer mentors welcome these new students into the Honors community and help them transition to college life.
+First, the program provides peer mentorship to Honors students enrolled in the first-year Honors Experience.
+Peer mentors help teams of first-year

 Our Approach to Leadership